 Charts & Dashboard

 Charts offer an exciting way to visually represent the data that exists on each Page.
 A SPoC can create Charts for any Page and there is no limit to how many Charts can exist on a Page.
 Once created, these Charts are available for Users to add to their personal Dashboards if they have access to the Page on which the Chart exists.
 If desired, a SPoC may also facilitate this on behalf of a User via the Users sub-page.

 Charts work in tandem with Views to create meaningful statistics.
 It is beneficial to use a layered approach when creating Charts.
 For example, a date range cannot be specified on a Chart itself but, when layered with a View, the desired result can be achieved.

-Note that the Dashboard tab on the Home Page will only appear if a chart has been added to it for the User.
+Note that the Dashboard tab on the Home Page will only appear if the currently authenticated User has added one or more Charts.